Skip to main content

 During the first few months, playing peekaboo is a way of bonding with your child.
 They might not respond much.
 You might get a smile out of them (or maybe some crying) depending on your baby’s nature — but they’re still learning and watching.

 Just remember, newborns don’t quite understand object permanence yet, so the game may scare them at first.
-If you realize that they’re becoming distressed every time you “disappear” or becoming startled when you say the final “boo,” scale back how often or intensely you are playing the game.
+If you realize that they’re becoming distressed every time you “disappear” or become startled when you say the final “boo,” scale back how often or intensely you are playing the game.

 Around 6 months, peekaboo helps your baby learn visual tracking and object permanence.
 They’re starting to understand that just because your face is hidden, it doesn’t mean that you’re gone.
 They’re starting to comprehend that you’re still there and this is a fun game.